Hanna Turchynova: 2016 attempted assassination

 On 25 May 2016, a man from Russian-occupied Donbas attempted to stab Turchynova, wife of then–National Security and Defense Council chief Oleksandr Turchynov, at her workplace in Kyiv.
 The attacker, lawyer Volodymyr Olentsevych, was armed with a knife but was subdued by police before any injuries occurred.

 According to reports, Olentsevych had mistaken another teacher for Turchynova due to a similar haircut seen in an online photograph.
-The intended victim’s colleague was briefly threatened before a security guard intervened and disarmed the assailant.
+The intended victim's colleague was briefly threatened before a security guard intervened and disarmed the assailant.
 In 2017, Olentsevych was sentenced to eight and a half years in prison.

 Political views

 Anti-LGBT statements

-On 15 June 2018, Turchynova stated that there was no discrimination against women in Ukraine and described homosexuality as “a deviation from the norm” and “a disease,” calling a heterosexual family “the ideal to strive for.”
-Her remarks, published in a blog post titled “Homo-dictatorship.
+On 15 June 2018, Turchynova stated that there was no discrimination against women in Ukraine and described homosexuality as "a deviation from the norm" and "a disease," calling a heterosexual family "the ideal to strive for."
+Her remarks, published in a blog post titled "Homo-dictatorship.
 Part 1.
-How to Corrupt Children,” were widely criticized by human rights organisations and the Ministry of Education and Science of Ukraine.
+How to Corrupt Children," were widely criticised by human rights organisations and the Ministry of Education and Science of Ukraine.
 Activists subsequently called on Viktor Andrushchenko, rector of the National Pedagogical Drahomanov University, to dismiss her from her position.

-On 25 September 2018, Turchynova claimed that global elites, including George Soros and Bill Gates, were using “gender ideology” to undermine traditional family institutions through the United Nations and European organizations.
-She characterized gender equality and reproductive rights initiatives as part of a population reduction strategy.
+On 25 September 2018, Turchynova claimed that global elites, including George Soros and Bill Gates, were using "gender ideology" to undermine traditional family institutions through the United Nations and European organisations.
+She characterised gender equality and reproductive rights initiatives as part of a population reduction strategy.